 Download

-Citrus 4.2.0 is the latest stable release .
-You may also go for the latest snapshot versions of Citrus always being up-to-date with development changes.
-Citrus is available on Maven central repository so you can add Citrus as Maven dependency to your project.
-All available versions and production releases for manual download are listed below:
+Citrus 4.5.2 is the latest stable release .
+Citrus is available on Maven central repository so you can add Citrus as a Maven dependency to your project.

 Maven